zarroboogs/ppp/README.md

 - *PS4 FW 5.05 Backport*
 - *Content Enabler* - Enables on-disc content
+- *Skip DLC Unlock Messages* - Especially useful when using the *Content Enabler* patch together with a mod that skips the title screen and boots directly into a field.
 - *Intro Skip* - Skips boot logos and intro movie (can still be viewed in Thieves Den)
 - *Mod Support* - File replacement via a `mod.cpk` file (placed in `USRDIR`, installed with pkg)
 - *Mod Support Alt* - File replacement via a `mod.cpk` file (placed in `/data/p5r/`)